 The Biggest Advertising Challenges in VOD

-Man experience ad unit failure loading watching streaming video on an iPad.
+Man experiences ad unit failure loading watching streaming video on an iPad.

 The Biggest Advertising Challenges in VOD

-What are the biggest advertising challenges for video on demand (VOD) programmers and advertisers?
+What are the most significant advertising challenges for video-on-demand (VOD) programmers and advertisers?
 The advertising-supported VOD (AVOD) market is growing rapidly, but that doesn't mean that AVOD advertising is easy or trouble-free.
 To cash in on the growth of VOD advertising, you need to know what challenges exist and how to work around them.

 Advertising-based VOD is on the rise